Presenters (White) PNWD Leadership (Blue) Convention Leads (Purple)

 Mt Hood Ski Patrol As a member of Mt.
 Hood Ski Patrol since 2009 I have been active in the Nordic and Associate programs.
 As a Nordic Patroller I have received the Nordic Patroller of the Year recognition in 2001 and 2014, and Pacific Northwest Division Outstanding Nordic Patroller of the Year for 2020-2021.
 As an Associate patroller was recognized as the Associate Patroller of the Year in 2015.
 As a General Patroller I was honored to receive the First Aid Instructor of the Year in 2016.
 As a Nordic Patroller I have served as the Nordic APC for two seasons in 2016 thru 2017.
 Following the APC service, I have served on the MHSP Council as Nordic Director for four seasons starting in 2018.
 In my time as Nordic Director I have strived to coordinate with and follow the leadership of our Council, Region, Division, and the National Ski Patrol utilizing the recourses and guidelines provided for Nordic Training, MTR, and OET.
 As A Nordic and MTR Instructor and IT I have worked to establish a group of Nordic instructors, added new MTR instructors.
 Recently I have led in the implementation of a Teacup Lake Nordic specific OET program.
 In 2021 I was honored with the PNWD Outstanding Nordic Patroller award for 2020-2021 and awarded the NSP Leadership Commendation Appointment No. 8553.
 I have been active with the Boy Scouts of America for thirty-five years as a Cubmaster, Scoutmaster, District trainer and committee member.
 I have served as District Commissioner and District Chairman in two Scout Districts.
 Within the Scout District and Council organizations I am recognized as a go-to for outdoor travel, camping, and emergency medical training.
 This involvement led me to Ski Patrol service in 2008.
 Steve Potter ,MHSP 1630, NSP 236276, NSP LCA 855 |

-Jack RamseyPNWD OET Supervisor
+Jack RamseyPNWD Assist OET Supervisor

-Crystal Mountain Ski Patrol I am the PNW Division OET Supervisor.
+Crystal Mountain Ski Patrol I am now the Assist Division OET Supervisor.
+For the previous 6 yrs, I was the former PNW Division OET Supervisor.
 The last couple seasons I’ve had the good fortune to travel to many of the ski areas in the division and meet some of the finest people in the world.
-Needless to say I am enjoying this position more than I could have imagined.
-It is however, a lot of ground to cover.
-So this season I will be getting help from George White of Mount Spokane.
-George has been the Inland Empire OET Advisor.
-Through working with him at several clinics and senior finals it has become quite apparent we have the same vision of the high quality skiing and tobogganing required for the PNWD.
-We will continue to press that vision forward throughout the Division and perhaps beyond. [email protected] |
+Needless to say I enjoyed that position more than I could have imagined. [email protected] |

 Dave Schweitzer